Wittapatch/smartleftovers-app/README.md

 ```

 For mobile tunnel testing, set `EXPO_PUBLIC_API_URL` in the terminal to your ngrok URL before starting Expo.

-## Important Notes

-- Web Docker mode is for browser testing.
-It does not create an Expo Go QR code.
-- Mobile mode should run Expo locally with `npx expo start --tunnel --clear`.
-- Firebase `EXPO_PUBLIC_*` values are public app config.
 - Gemini and MongoDB values are private and should only be passed to the backend.
 - Do not commit `.env` files.